darktjm/gamesup/README.md

 The wine-game.sh script adds a few command-line options to all that use it:

-   - -u = unmount the game unionfs; it never gets unmounted otherwise
+   - `-u` = unmount the game unionfs; it never gets unmounted otherwise
-   - -U = just mount the game unionfs and exit
+   - `-U` = just mount the game unionfs and exit

 Ignore the joystick button functions in there; I'll remove them soon and they do no harm.
+My DualShock 4 doesn't support `input-kbd`, anyway.

 grok
 ====
-I used to keep a plain text file, gog-status, with notes about all of my game installs.
+I used to keep a plain text file, `gog-status`, with notes about all of my game installs.
 When the number of games became large, and I also added more information to the file, I decided a database would be better.
-To that end, I experimented with some tools and ended up making a Qt port of grok, available [here as well]( https://bitbucket.org/darktjm/grok).
-I have included my grok database devinition and templates under the grok directory; if you want to use them or try them out, copy them to ~/.grok first.
+To that end, I experimented with some tools and ended up making a Qt port of `grok`, available [here as well]( https://bitbucket.org/darktjm/grok).
+I have included my grok database definition and templates under the `grok` directory; if you want to use them or try them out, copy them to `~/.grok` first.
 I have also included a few sample entries in the database, not chosen for their completeness (I am in the process of once again checking/updating all games' entries).
 Note that I have a few changes